 There are a few ways that you can improve your health while also getting the kids involved and being a positive role model.
 Firstly, you could make family time your opportunity to exercise.
 If you have no time to hit the gym, why not grab a ball and gather the kids to go and play some soccer together?
 Alternatively, you could head off on a family bike ride or even to the pool for a family swim to help you pack more exercise into your busy schedule without compromising on spending quality time with the kids.

-Online Resources About Men’s Health That Dads Should Check Out
+Online Men’s Health Resources Dads Should Check Out

 Men’s health is no joke and busy dads need to take this into consideration no matter how much work they have piling up or how many family commitments they have.
-You might want to be superman but your family depends on your to be both strong as well as around to support them so don’t burn yourself out trying too hard!
+You might want to be Superman, but your family depends on you to be both strong as well as around to support them, so don’t burn yourself out trying too hard!

 Taking steps to improve your own wellness while also spending time with your kids is a great way to improve your health and fitness without sacrificing family time.
 By getting the kids involved in your lifestyle changes, you will also be setting them up for a lifetime of positive, healthy habits.